Society’s Negative View of Cannabis Has Been Proven Wrong

 Maybe the most common concern shared among people against the legalization of marijuana is the fear of marijuana being a “gateway drug”.
 While there have been reports showing that most people who do harder more harmful drugs often start with marijuana, these studies do not show a direct link.
 For example, I drank orange juice long before I ever drank alcohol.
 That doesn’t mean drinking orange juice caused me to drink alcohol.
 One would believe that if marijuana really were a gateway drug that people would develop a tolerance to it, get bored with its effects, and move onto harder drugs.
 This is not the case.
 Studies show that people who initially smoked marijuana before using harder drugs rarely gave up smoking marijuana.
 There is absolutely no causal relationship proving marijuana is a gateway drug.

 In 2007 US officials decided to put a ban on companies selling marijuana-related paraphernalia online.
 A massive argument took place among various cannabis communities stating that it was an unfair move made by our government.
-There are many hard to find accessories such as grade 2 titanium dabbers and carb cabs which can be purchased from this online headshop, but thankfully, in 2014 these laws were removed giving these online retailers the full ability to sell marijuana-related smoking accessories to the general public.
+There are many hard to find accessories such as grade 2 titanium dabbers and carb cabs which can be purchased from the online headshop Sky High Smoke Shop, but thankfully, in 2014 these laws were removed giving these online retailers the full ability to sell marijuana-related smoking accessories to the general public.

 There is no argument for keeping marijuana illegal that does not contradict modern science.
 While there remains a negative stigma with many people, others are taking a more open-minded approach and really looking at the evidence.
 Substances like alcohol and cigarettes have proven far more harmful and far more addictive the marijuana.
 Some people will argue that marijuana should stay illegal because the government has to draw the line somewhere.
 I agree; if a drug causes physical damage, thus increasing health care cost, if a drug increases feelings of anger and hostility, creating violence against other individuals, and the drug is a “gateway” drug leading to harder substances, it should be illegal.
 Marijuana does not fit any of those arguments.
 The line for legalizing substances should be drawn somewhere else.
 Restricting marijuana is the government’s way of enforcing morality.